munch-group/slurm-jupyter/README.md

 It will ask about a lot of information.
 You can just press enter for all of them *except* when prompted for what password you want to use.

 ## One-time setup on your local machine

+Install [Anaconda python](https://www.anaconda.com/distribution/#download-section) your local machine.
+Say yes when asked if want to install Visual Studio Code.
+If you are on a Windows machine you also need to tick the box to add Anaconda python to your PATH when prompted.

+> If you are on a Windows machine, you also need to download and the newest version of Powershell.
+You find see how to do that [on this page](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7#msi) under "Installing the MSI package".
+Now open the newly installed Powershell and run: `conda init powershell`.
+Close Powershell and open it again.
+Now you have access to conda to create environments if you like.

 If you have not done that yet, you need to set up your ssh connection to the cluster so you can connect securely without typing the password every time.
 First see if you have these two authentication files on your local machine: